 - Dark images don’t do well.
-Those that have medium lightness get repinned 20 more times than dark images.
+Those that have a light texture get repinned 20 times more than dark images.
 Adjust the exposure of your images using an online editor like Picmonkey.

 - Stay away from desaturated images.
 Images with 50% saturation get ten times more repins than desaturated images.
 Use your favorite online editor to adjust your images as required.

-- Tall and skinny images do better than fat and wide ones.
+- Tall and skinny images do better than wide ones.
 Images with an aspect ratio between 2:3 and 4:5 get 60% more repins than taller images.

 - Refrain from having a lot of whitespace in your pictures.
-That spareness discourages people from repinning.
+Whitespace discourages people from repinning.
 Pictures with less than 10% background get 2 to 4 times more repins than those with 40% or more background.

 - Soft and feminine wins out over rough and manly.
 Smooth texture images get 17 times more repins than those with a rough texture.
 Maybe that’s because women rule on Pinterest.